kingsdigitallab/alice-thornton/frontend/posts/blog/2022-08-25-encoding-alice-thorntons-books.md

 and father are the top three in each book, but after that there are several differences between books.]({{ "/assets/img/posts/most-mentioned-names-bar-chart-1.png" | url }} "Most frequently mentioned people in Book Rem and Book 1"){.media-center}

-At first sight they do look broadly similar.
+At first sight they do look broadly similar, with the same names in the top three.
 But on a closer examination, there are quite a lot of variations in rankings.
 It's easier to compare these changes with a less common type of chart (known as a [slopegraph](http://seeingdata.org/taketime/inside-the-chart-slope-graph/)).
 In addition to comparing the rankings, I've colour-coded the names